sifatMoonjerin/study-guide/gre/README.md

 # GRE ESSENTIALS
 Preparing for the GRE can be extremely stressful.
 Especially if you do not know what to do.
 Following a study plan will make it a bit easier.
-During my preparation, I had followed the [Two Month Study](https://www.gregmat.com/study-plans/two-months-study-plan/) by GregMat.
+During my preparation, I had followed the [Two Month Study](https://www.gregmat.com/study-plans/two-months-study-plan/) by GregMat and scored **330 (V: 161, Q:169, AWA: 4.0)**.
 It is a comprehensive study plan which covers almost everything that you need to ace your GRE.
 However, if you are unwilling to get a paid subscription, you can follow these guides.
 I have organized the essential tips and strategies from free resources available on the internet (GregMat's free contents cover most of it).

 ## KNOW THE THREE-HEADED BEAST
 First, you need to get familiar with GRE.
 The following videos cover the test structure, adaptive scoring algorithm, and the materials you should use.